Greeks hopeful on debt swap deal but give no figure

 IMF and EU inspectors left negotiations last week to give Greece time to provide more fiscal data and will return on Sept 14 to decide whether it has made enough progress to merit an 8 billion euro aid tranche due this month.

-Late on Tuesday Finance Minister Evangelos Venizelos announced he would speed up a series of delayed reforms and fiscal measures, including key privatisations.
+Late on Tuesday Finance Minister Evangelos Venizelos announced he would speed up a series of delayed reforms and fiscal measures, including key privatizations.

 (Additional reporting By Harry Papachristou and Angeliki Koutantou; Writing by Dina Kyriakidou; editing by Ron Askew)